2007 •Nintendo DS

 ROG Ally becomes much easier to judge once it is forced into the same room as ROG Xbox Ally, MSI Claw A1M, and ROG Ally X. This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 ROG Ally versus ROG Xbox Ally is interesting because closest match is the obvious angle.
-If ROG Ally feels almost right but not quite, ROG Xbox Ally is the sort of nearby detour that can completely change the shortlist.
+Compared with ROG Ally, ROG Xbox Ally makes the more obvious play for readers who care about closest match.
 ROG Xbox Ally is tracked around 599.0.
 Its overall rating is ??½.
-That said, rOG Ally versus MSI Claw A1M is interesting because closest match is the obvious angle.
+From another angle, rOG Ally versus MSI Claw A1M is interesting because closest match is the obvious angle.
 MSI Claw A1M sits close enough to ROG Ally to make the comparison meaningful, but different enough to sharpen the buying decision.
-From another angle, mSI Claw A1M is tracked around $699 (Core Ultra 5) / $799 (Core Ultra 7).
+In practice, mSI Claw A1M is tracked around $699 (Core Ultra 5) / $799 (Core Ultra 7).
 That said, rOG Ally versus ROG Ally X is interesting because more powerful is the obvious angle.
-That said, if ROG Ally feels almost right but not quite, ROG Ally X is the sort of nearby detour that can completely change the shortlist.
+From another angle, compared with ROG Ally, ROG Ally X makes the more obvious play for readers who care about more powerful.
 ROG Ally X is tracked around 799.0.

 ROG Ally pairs the hardware with 7.0 inch, IPS Touchscreen, 120 Hz, 1920 x 1080, 16:9, and 314.7 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.